huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

 ### Can I use a script to automate the process?

 Yes it's perfectly possible to use a script to automate things!
 But don't forget that in this end only **some of the process** can be automated.
 The PRs you open will be manually reviewed.
 It's important to not pollute the repo owners with unchecked information.

+To help with the programmatic approach, we've also exported the list [as CSV](./model_license_other.csv).
+This CSV will not be updated with the latest information on this page.

 ## Model list